-A lot of skilled Filipinos are making decision to migrate and work in Australia.
-One of the top city to consider is Canberra and its surrounding areas as the Australian immigration is relatively generous in inviting skilled migrants to regional Australian Capital Territory.
+A lot of skilled Filipinos are making the decision to migrate and work in Australia.
+One of the top cities to consider is Canberra.

 Canberra is the Capital of Australia.
 It’s a green inland city between Sydney and Melbourne.
 It is also called the Bush Capital because of the natural vegetation within the city.

-Canberra has a population of 381,488 with 25% of it migrants from countries like the Philippines, India, China and European countries.
-A growing number of international student is also deciding to study in Canberra over other Australian cities.
+Canberra has a population of 381,488 with 25% of it migrants from countries like the Philippines, India, China and other European countries.
+A growing number of international students are also deciding to study in Canberra over other Australian cities.

-Here are essential things you will have to know to anticipate your lifestyle when living in Canberra:
+Here are essential things you will have to anticipate with your new life in Canberra:

 The average weekly commute time in Australian Capital Territory is only at 3 hours and 30 minutes compared to 5 hours and 45 minutes in Sydney and 4 hours and 48 minutes in Melbourne.